Back to all guides

 1. Decide the job 2.
 Place the anchor 3.
 Draw the zones 4.
 Write the easiest line first

-Use tools that make the first mark easier.
+Choose tools that make the first mark cheap.

 You do not need a ruler-perfect page.
-You need a page structure that you can repeat when your energy is low.
+You need a structure you can repeat when the notebook is open but your energy is thin.

 One pen

-Start with one black or dark pen.
+Start with one black, brown, or dark blue pen.
 Add color only after the writing has somewhere to go.

 Memo pad edge